wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

     }
    ```

-- ### Exercise: Implement a routine that checks to see if two arrays are identical.
+- ### Exercise: JavaScript Calculator

+  - Create a calculator in JavaScript.

+    - Prompt the user to enter an operator and two operands.
+Support the following operations: addition, subtraction, multiplication, and division.
+Output may appear in the console or in an alert.
-* Set "result" to "true" if the two arrays are equal, and to "false" if the two arrays are unequal.
+    - Set "result" to "true" if the two arrays are equal, and to "false" if the two arrays are unequal.
-* Turn array compare exercise into a function that returns true or false.
+    - Turn array compare exercise into a function that returns true or false.

 ## Resources: